Understanding Aphasia and the Importance of Aphasia Home Care Services

 The symptoms of aphasia can vary widely.
 Some individuals may struggle to find words or form sentences, while others may have difficulty understanding spoken or written language.
 Reading and writing can also be challenging for those with aphasia.
 It is important to note that while aphasia affects language abilities, it does not affect intelligence.

-Aphasia Home Care Services
+Aphasia Home Care Agency Services Near You

 At 7 Day Home Care, we understand the unique needs of individuals living with aphasia and provide specialized care services to support their journey towards improved communication and overall well-being.
 Our in-home care services in Manhattan, Queens, Brooklyn, Nassau county, and Suffolk county are designed to offer a compassionate and personalized approach, helping individuals with aphasia regain their confidence and maintain their independence.